Chair, Social Sciences Division

 The National Education Association

-- AA - Associate in Arts in Early Childhood Education - This is a 60 credit-hour program, designed as a transfer degree to a four-year university.
-This transfer track prepares you for a career of teaching children aged birth to eight years.
-As a teacher, you'll be able to shape and mold future generations by providing high quality learning opportunities.
+This is a 60-credit-hour program, designed as a transfer degree to a four-year university.
+This transfer track prepares the student for a career of teaching children aged birth to eight years.
+As a teacher, you'll be able to shape future generations by providing high quality learning opportunities.
 To enroll in this program you must be able to obtain a background clearance by the Florida Department of Law Enforcement.

 Gulf Coast social Sciences Division likewise offers a Director’s Credential Class - EEC 2523: Leadership & Management of Child Care Programs